Covid Restrictions Business Support Scheme: Part B

 Businesses in the supply chain, forced to close or severely limit their operations as a result of the increased Health Protection Regulations can apply to the scheme if they meet the eligibility criteria.

-Note: If you have already applied for Covid Restrictions Business Support Scheme: Part B, you do not need to make another application.
-Additional support payments will be issued to successful applicants for the period that the restrictions apply up to Wednesday 31 March 2021.
+Note: If you have already applied for Covid Restrictions Business Support Scheme: Part B, you do not need to make another application to receive top-up payments.
+Additional support payments will be issued to eligible applicants for the period that the restrictions apply, as appropriate.
 However, when you receive your initial payment confirmation, you will be asked to respond to firstname.lastname@example.org and confirm whether you remain eligible for Part B. It is important that if you remain eligible for Part B that you provide this confirmation to enable your top-up payment to be processed.

 This scheme will be kept under review for as long as the Health Protection Regulations are in place.

 The Covid Restrictions Business Support Scheme is administered by Invest NI on behalf of the Department for the Economy (DfE).

 The Covid Restrictions Business Support Scheme (CRBSS) will operate in two parts.

 - Part A - A business that is required to close or cease trading under the Health Protection (Coronavirus, Restrictions) (No.2) Regulations (Northern Ireland) 2020 but is not eligible for the Localised Restrictions Support Scheme.

 - Part B - A business that is not named in the Health Protection (Coronavirus, Restrictions) (No.2) Regulations (Northern Ireland) 2020, but which supplies goods or services to such a business, or is reliant upon such a business being open and fully operational in order to trade.

 This guidance is relevant to those businesses applying for Covid Restrictions Business Support Scheme Part B only.

 What is available